sn3d/kconf/README.md

 EOF
 ```

-- how to export full context from your `KUBECONFIG` file
+- export a full context (with user and cluster) from your `KUBECONFIG` file

 ```
 kconf export your-k8s-cluster >> ./your-k8s-cluster.conf
 ```

-- how to remove full context (with user and cluster) from your
+- remove a full context (with user and cluster) from your
 `KUBECONFIG` file

 ```